Josh Johnson (quarterback): 2006

 After his record-setting sophomore season, Johnson was named third-team Associated Press All-America on his junior season.
 He was also named PFL Offensive Player of the Year as he led San Diego to a 10–0 start.
-He also led San Diego to their first Top 25 appearance in school history.
-Johnson finished his season with 3,320 yards and 34 touchdowns passing, and 720 yards and 11 touchdowns rushing.
-He led the FCS in total offense, passing efficiency, passing yards, and points responsible for.
-Johnson totaled four games with over 300 yards passing, while his season-best was a 384-yard performance against Jacksonville.
-Johnson also had a 25-yard reception touchdown on the season.
-In the victory over Jacksonville, Johnson also set a school-record with 470 total yards of offense.
-Johnson finished 6th in the voting for the Walter Payton Award, for the best player in the FCS.
+Johnson led San Diego to their first Top 25 appearance in school history and finished the season with 3,320 passing yards, 34 touchdowns, and five interceptions to go along with 107 carries for 720 yards and 11 touchdowns.
+Johnson led the FCS in total offense, passing efficiency, passing yards, and points responsible for.
+He totaled four games with over 300 yards passing, while his season-best was a 384-yard performance against Jacksonville.
+Johnson also had a 25-yard touchdown reception on the season.
+In the victory over Jacksonville, he set a school-record with 470 total yards of offense.
+Johnson finished sixth in the voting for the Walter Payton Award, for the best player in the FCS.

 2007

+After two highly productive seasons, Johnson entered the 2007 campaign on the Walter Payton Award watch list and was named a Preseason All-American.
+He was suspended for the season opener against Azusa Pacific for violating team rules.

+Making his season debut the following week against Marist, Johnson completed 24 of 28 passes for a then career-high 403 yards and four touchdowns in the victory.
+He followed that performance with consecutive six-touchdown passing games against Northern Colorado and Butler.
+In the latter contest, Johnson became the Toreros’ all-time leader in career passing yards.

-After two tremendous seasons, Johnson entered the 2007 season on the Walter Payton Award watchlist and as a Preseason All-American.
-In Johnson's first game of the season, he passed for 403 yards and 4 touchdowns.
-He then followed it up with two straight games of six touchdowns.
-Against Davidson College, Johnson passed for a career-high 428 yards and 6 touchdowns.
-Johnson finished the season with 2,988 yards and a school-record 43 touchdowns passing, one interception, and a career-high 726 yards and two touchdowns rushing.
-Johnson finished the season as the school's record-holder in career touchdown passes and passing yards; he already owned the school record for career completions.
-Johnson finished the season by being named a third-team FCS All-American and a Payton Award finalist.
-Johnson holds the record for the highest career passer efficiency (176.68) in NCAA Division-I football history.
-He finished third in voting for the Walter Payton Award behind winner Jayson Foster.
+Against Davidson College, he threw for a career-high 428 yards and six touchdowns.
+Johnson finished the season with 2,988 passing yards, a school-record 43 touchdowns, and an interception to go along with 107 carries for 726 yards and two touchdowns.
+He set school records for career touchdown passes and passing yards, in addition to already holding the career completions record.
+Johnson was named a third-team FCS All-American and a finalist for the Walter Payton Award, finishing third in the voting behind winner Jayson Foster.
+Johnson also holds the record for the highest career passer efficiency (176.68) in NCAA Division I football history.

-After his senior football season, Johnson was invited to play in the 2008 East–West Shrine Game in Houston, Texas, and was named the game's Offensive MVP after finishing the game with 5 completions out of 11 pass attempts for 78 yards and a touchdown and 103 rushing yards on three attempts.
+Following his senior season, Johnson was invited to play in the 2008 East–West Shrine Game in Houston, Texas, where he was named the game's Offensive MVP after completing five of 11 passes for 78 yards and a touchdown, while rushing for 103 yards on three attempts.